Retiring at or near a market peak could be devastating to your financial well-being.

 But, retiring at or near a market peak could be devastating to one’s financial well-being?
 Really?
 Is it possible to protect against that?

 Yes, it is.
 There are three important ways.

 First, investors need to have the right attitude.
 It helps to realize that they have a first-world problem here.
 Placed in context, investors need to be aware of the fact that in much of the world, 25,000 children will die today from various causes.
 That is as many as died yesterday and will die tomorrow.

 The second way — this one practical and not philosophical, is to have a sensible asset allocation.
 A 50/50 asset allocation between an index-exchange traded fund which tracks the S&P 500 and cash, performs (nearly) just as well as being fully invested in the S&P 500 but with half the fluctuations, that is, half the risk.
 During market declines, a portfolio with this asset allocation only incurs half the losses of a fully invested portfolio.
 Over the course of a market cycle, this portfolio equals one which is fully invested in an ETF that tracks the S&P 500.

 As we stated in our October 22 blog, 5% to 9.9% drops (pullbacks) happen more than twice a year, 10% to 19.9% drops (corrections) twice within three years and 20% or more drops (bear markets), once every five years.
 Recovery period ranges between two months and 14 months.
 There are not, or there should not be any members of the Monday Morning Millionaire Program who could not live on 20% below their usual income, for 14 months at most.

 The third way is the most effective and offers full protection against portfolio losses during market drops.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us